CyberHubXR/Docs/docs/foundry/database-server/api.md

 ## Authentication

-The Brane database server uses a token-based authentication system.
+The database server uses a token-based authentication system.
 This means that you need to provide a valid bearer token in the `Authorization` header of your requests.
 The token is generated when you create a new user account.

 ### Signup